 Gaza reports first COVID-19 cases in general population, declares lockdown

-The four cases were from a single family in a camp in central Gaza, a government spokesman said, amid concern over Gaza’s potentially disastrous combination of poverty, densely populated refugee camps and limited hospital capacity.
+The cases were from a single family in central Gaza, a government spokesman said, amid concern over the territory's potentially disastrous combination of poverty, densely populated refugee camps and limited hospital capacity.

 Until Monday the 360 square-kilometre coastal strip, home to 2 million Palestinians, had reported no infections outside quarantine centres.

-The 40-km-long coastal strip is flanked by Israel to the north and east and by Egypt along its southern border.
-Both countries have imposed restrictions on movements, citing security concerns over Hamas, which is considered a terrorist organisation by Israel and the United States.
+The 40-km-long area is flanked by Israel to the north and east and Egypt to the south.
+Both countries have imposed restrictions on movement, citing security concerns over Hamas, which is considered a terrorist organisation by Israel and the United States.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments